ETHZ-RobotX/SuperMegaBot/docs/core-software/autonomy_software.md

 The mapping and localization packages have only be tested on the real robot and on recorded datasets and has not been tested in the simulation environment.
 {: .smb-mention }

-As for the path planning software packages, also the mapping and localization related packages are already set up when you [cloned the list of repositories](../core-software/installation_core.html#catkin-workspace-and-all-packages) contained in smb.repos
+As for the path planning software packages, also the mapping and localization related packages are already downloaded when you [cloned the list of repositories](../core-software/installation_core.html#catkin-workspace-and-all-packages) contained in smb.repos

 Just run the following command in the catkin workspace to build all the SLAM related packages:
 ``` bash